orsett0/spotify_library_downloader/README.md

 - **Add documentation**
 - **Add a license**
 - **Automatically analyze the user's profile using APIs**
+- **Add option to download artists mix and all the songs.**
 - **Add option to use absolute or relative path in playlist files**
+- **Selecting an output directory should be mandatory.**
+- **Make an installation script**

 ## License

 This project uses the following programs:
-- freyr-js from https://github.com/miraclx/freyr-js, licensed under the Apache License 2.0, Miraculous Owonubi (@miraclx) <omiraculous@gmail.com>
+- freyr-js, from https://github.com/miraclx/freyr-js, licensed under the Apache License 2.0, Miraculous Owonubi (@miraclx) <omiraculous@gmail.com>
-- filenamify-cli, from https://github.com/sindresorhus/filenamify-cli, licensed under the MIT License, Sindre Sorhus <sindresorhus@gmail.com> (https://sindresorhus.com)
+- filenamify-cli, from https://github.com/sindresorhus/filenamify-cli, licensed under the MIT License, Sindre Sorhus (https://sindresorhus.com) <sindresorhus@gmail.com>